Proudly serving Kentucky including Lexington, Frankfort & Nearby

 Technicians will tighten a nut on the treaded end of the anchor to apply pressure against the foundation wall.
 Luckily this is inside your basement and a steel wall anchor plate will fit over each protruding steel rod.
 This wall plate will help to distribute the clamping pressure and permanently halt the inward movement of your basement walls from expansive clay soils.

-A repaired basement wall with foundation wall anchor covers installed in Berea.
+A repaired basement wall with foundation wall anchor covers installed in Shelbyville.

 Straightening Walls & Adding Covers